 "Europe" itself was not treated as one region until the late 1990s, so each country received games and hardware at different points in time (although only weeks and months, as opposed to years, separated launches).
 In the United Kingdom, the Mega Drive launched in September 1990 during the European Consumer Electronics Show (ECES) for the price of £189.99 (complete with Altered Beast), however the delay meant that many keen gamers had imported systems prior to this date (and magazines were reviewing imported games).

 Virgin Mastertronic distributed the console in the UK, as they had with the Master System though also extended their reach to France and Germany.
-Sega bought the Mastertronic side of the company in 1991 and began distributing consoles and software themselves.
+Sega bought the Mastertronic side of the company in September 1991 and began distributing consoles and software themselves, thus establishing Sega Europe.

 Success of the Mega Drive was initially somewhat hard to measure, not least because in much of Europe, consoles were not particularly popular.
 Whereas Japan and North America had opted for dedicated video game consoles during the 1980s, the rest of the world was content with home computers, of which 16-bit varieties (the Commodore Amiga and Atari ST) had been launched around 1985-1987.
 Many consumers therefore saw no need for the Mega Drive - it was more expensive to adopt, yet less functional than a 16-bit computer, and was thus seen as a novelty item for wealthier families or something engineered for kids.